oweitman/ioBroker.tvprogram/README.md

 it is generally a good approach to choose an explicit foreground and background color for the view or at least for the widget.
 The Marker position ist updated every 15 seconds.

+Open the channel selector from the timetable menu.
+Click a channel card to select or deselect it.
+Selected channels appear first and can be reordered by dragging the whole card.
+On touch screens, hold the card briefly before dragging.
+Search filters the displayed cards without changing the saved selection.
+The sort button cycles the other channels through source order, name A–Z and name Z–A. Use the checkmark to save or the cross (or Esc) to close without saving.
+Channel logos keep their proportions; the split light and dark logo background helps make both dark and light logos visible.
+Use the button at the top right to switch between full screen and the configured dialog size.
+Logos load as they approach the visible area, with at most four concurrent requests.
+A failed request is retried once.
+Browser caching still depends on the logo server's HTTP headers;
+`optchnlogopath` can point to locally hosted logos if a source is unreliable.
+The timetable keeps loaded channel logos and programme pictures across redraws.
+New pictures load near the visible area through the same four-request queue.
+Smaller logos are centered within the configured channel width and row height.

 If something goes wrong after installation and the widget isnt diplayed correctly, please try the following command from shell:

 iobroker upload all